Stabilization During a Mental Health Break Down

 - Threatening suicide

 When some of these signs are present it is important to discuss a voluntary mental health admission with the individual.
+Common mental health conditions that may require a mental health hospitalization may be due to the following conditions:

 Different Types of Mental Health Treatment Centers